 The first consideration that has been taken into account when producing a settlement hierarchy for Dumfries and Galloway is population.
-The Scottish Government publishes on an annual basis a document called Rural Scotland Key Facts, this document defines rural Scotland as "settlements with a population of less than 3,000".
+The Scottish Government publishes a document on an biannual basis called Rural Scotland Key Facts.
+This document defines rural Scotland as "settlements with a population of less than 3,000".

-In March 2010 the GRO(S) (General Register Office for Scotland) produced mid-2008 population estimates for settlements where the population is 500 or more.
-For settlements with a population of less than 500 the 2001 Census figure was utilised.
+In July 2014, the National Records of Scotland produced mid-2012 population estimates for settlements where the population is 500 or more.
+For settlements with a population of less than 500, the 2011 Census figure was utilised.
 There are only 9 settlements in the region with a population over 3,000 as shown in the table below.

-Settlement 2008 Population Estimate
+Settlement 2012 Population Estimate

-Dumfries (including Heathhall, Locharbriggs and Cargenbridge) 38,250
+Dumfries (regional Capital)) 39,850

-Stranraer 10,380
+Stranraer 10,510

-Annan 8,450
+Annan 8.920

-Dalbeattie 4,190
+Dalbeattie 4,260

-Castle Douglas 4,160
+Castle Douglas 4.070

-Lockerbie 4,100
+Lockerbie 4,290

-Newton Stewart (including Minnigaff and Creebridge) 3,830
+Newton Stewart / Minnigaff 4.010

-Kirkcudbright 3,240
+Kirkcudbright 3,390

-Gretna Border (including Gretna Green and Springfield) 3,040
+Gretna Border 3,445

-In terms of the settlement hierarchy a settlement with a population of more than 3,000 it is automatically classified as a District Centre with Dumfries classified as the Regional Capital.
+In terms of the settlement hierarchy, a settlement with a population of more than 3,000 is automatically classified as a District Centre with Dumfries classified as the Regional Capital.
 If the settlement has a population less than 3,000 then it works through the settlement hierarchy flow chart shown in Figure 3 below.

-Settlement Hierarchy Diagram
+Figure 3 Settlement Hierarchy Diagram